openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

     --compr_config <PATH_TO_COMPRESSION_CONFIG>
 ```

-For evaluating use the same compression config as for training.
+For evaluating, use the same compression configurations as for training.

-### Face recognition model
+### Face-Recognition Demo

 1. Train

-To start MobileFaceNet compression (remember that it is necessary to define '--snap_to_resume' in configuration file):
+To start MobileFaceNet compression, run the following:

+> **NOTE**: Define the `--snap_to_resume` argument in the configurations file.

 ```bash
 python train.py @./configs/mobilefacenet/mobilefacenet_vgg2.yml \